 Stuffed Baked Apples

 • Core the apples.
-Using an apple corer or a sharp pairing knife, remove the core being careful to leave the bottom ½ inch of the apples intact.
-I like using a pairing knife to cut around and remove the core, creating a whole that’s about 1-inch or so wide.
-Then, using a small spoon, scoop out the seeds and make room for the brown sugar filling.
+Using an apple corer or a sharp paring knife, remove the core being careful to leave the bottom 1/2-inch of the apples intact.
+I like using a paring knife to cut around and remove the core, creating a whole that’s about 1 inch or so wide.
+Then, use a small spoon to scoop out the seeds and make room for the brown sugar filling.

 • Stuff the apples.
 Arrange the apples, cavity side up, in a baking dish.
 Spoon the brown sugar and nut mixture into the apple cavities to fill them up all the way.

 • Add the EVOO and hot water.
 Pour about 1 to 2 tablespoons olive oil all over the stuffed apples.
-Pour 1 cup of boiling water from the side of the dish.
+Pour 3/4 cup to 1 cup of boiling water from the side of the dish.

 • Bake!
-Place the baking dish on the center rack of your heated oven and bake for 40 to 45 minutes or until the apples are fully cooked through and tender (be careful not to over-bake them, you do not want the apples to be mushy).
+Place the baking dish in the oven and bake for 40 to 45 minutes or until the apples are fully cooked through and tender (be careful not to over-bake them, you do not want the apples to be mushy).

 Sliced Baked Apples

-• Sprinkle with the brown sugar and cinnamon mixture, and drizzle with 2 tablespoon olive oil and a little hot water (start with ¼ cup).
+• Sprinkle with the brown sugar and cinnamon mixture, and drizzle with 2 tbsp olive oil and a little hot water (start with 1/4 cup).
 You can also add a little orange juice in place of the water.
 Toss to combine.

 • Bake.
-Place the baking dish on the center rack of your heated oven and bake for about 25 to 30 minutes (it helps to carefully toss the apples part-way through).
+Place the baking dish in the oven and bake for about 25 to 30 minutes, stirring the apples halfway through.

 To Serve